nedbat/explainer/devops-explainer.rst

 Containers
 ----------

-Containers provide virtual computers by virtualizing at the process, file system and permissions level: each machine has a separate set of these user-level constructs, but share the lower-level operating system.
+Containers provide virtual isolated systems by virtualizing at the process, file system and permissions level: each machine has a separate set of these user-level constructs, but share the lower-level kernel.
 This means less overhead per machine.
+Containers are smaller and more modular than a full virtual machine.

 * Docker_
 * LXD_